callieapan/NYC_RealEstate_Valuation_Visualization/README.md

-README file for Using Data to Drive Decisions related to New York Real Estate
+# Using Data to Drive Decisions related to New York Real Estate

-Dataset #1
+## Dataset #1
 Real Estate Valuation data from Open Data NYC, data has been downloaded from the web and uploaded to HDFS.
 Original dataset can be accessed at hdfs:/user/ctd299/Property_Valuation_and_Assessment_Data.csv